OffBroadway/flippydrive/_sources/updates.rst.txt

 Installing
 ----------

 In order to install the firmware simply copy the recovery.uf2 file into the USB drive labeled "RPI-RP2" and wait for the copy to complete.
-You will know that it is done when the drive Auto ejects and disappears.
+You will know that it is done when the drive auto-ejects and disappears.

 .. note::
     Installing via this method will wipe out the internal flash on the FlippyDrive.
 This means any homebrew dol files you have copied over will be removed.